 And what about those small businesses that have created apps?
 Why the heck did they decide to build an app?

 Clutch, a leading app development research company, recently surveyed small business (SMB) owners on their primary motivations for building a mobile app.
 The survey found that SMB owners’ top three reasons for building apps are to improve customer service, to boost sales, and to successfully compete with other businesses.

 How can you make sure your app helps your business achieve all three of these goals?
-We’ve found that many small businesses have created Como apps for these same reasons.
+We’ve found that many small businesses have created Swiftic apps for these same reasons.
 The ways those businesses successfully use their apps can teach the rest of us a thing or two about making a winning small business app.

 Reason 1: to improve customer service